examix/examix/README.md

 ## Environment setup
 ### Dependencies
-examix uses the Flask and React frameworks with a SQLite database backend and Google Document AI for document parsing.
+examix uses the Flask framework with a SQLite database backend and Google Document AI for document parsing.
 Our backend scripts are written in Python.
 To set up the required Python modules, use the provided `requirements.txt` file: